 One of the challenges in computing is to make computers demonstrate intelligent behaviour, so that they can solve new problems or cope with the unknown.
 Current achievements include image and voice recognition, and NASA's Mars Rovers.
 By combining the study of artificial intelligence and traditional computing techniques with an understanding from psychology of how humans learn, these degree programmes prepare you for a career applying computing in challenging applications.
 Artificial intelligence related topics covered include techniques for representing and reasoning about knowledge, including approaches in machine learning in which general patterns are learned from examples.
 These programmes give you the opportunity to study these techniques, and their application in areas such as computer vision, games, natural language processing and the semantic web.
-This is a four year programme and involves you undertaking a one year work placement in industry between the second and third years of your study at Manchester.
+This is a five year programme and involves you undertaking a one year work placement in industry between the third and fourth years of your study at Manchester.
 Besides the money that you earn during this year, you also gain practical experience that can be invaluable both in your final year project and when competing for graduate jobs.
 Students with industrial experience not only tend to improve their final degree performance but also tend to develop clearer ideas about their future career path.
 The final year of the MEng programme enhances the contents of the equivalent three-year BSc programme by enabling you to study specialised topics to a greater depth and broaden your skills gained from your industrial experience, with enterprise related courses and industrially-focused project work.
 The enhancements enable you to develop an in depth specialist knowledge across a range of computing subjects, including some covered by the MSc in Advanced Computer Science.
 They also allow you to understand the business skills needed to develop and manage a successful business exploiting computing technology. **Special Features** - Enhanced breadth and depth of understanding of relevant topics. - Emphasis on industrial relevance through industrially related group project. - On graduating from this programme you will satisfy the educational requirements needed to become a chartered engineer. - Course units and themes of relevance to Artificial Intelligence include: Fundamentals of Artificial Intelligence. - Artificial Intelligence Programming. - Machine Learning and Games. - Natural Language, Representation and Reasoning. - Visual Computing.